emilyriederer/website/content/post/data-error-gen/index.md

 [^2]: The open-source text [*Modern Statistics for Modern Biology*](https://web.stanford.edu/class/bios221/book/Chap-Mixtures.html) by Susan Holmes and Wolfgang Huber contains more examples.

+[^3]: Of course, strategies for collection, moving, transforming, storing, and validating data are innumerable.
+This is not intended to be a comprehensive guide on any of these topics but simply to illustrate why its important for analysts to keep in mind the *interplay* between these steps.

-[^3]: I don't mean to imply statisticians do not regularly think about the data collection DGP!
+[^4]: I don't mean to imply statisticians do not regularly think about the data collection DGP!
 The rich literatures on missing data imputation, censored data in survival analysis, and non-response bias is survey data collection are just a few examples of how carefully statisticians think about how data collection impacts analysis.
 I chose to break it out here to discuss the more technical aspects of collection

-[^4]: Like NYC's infamously messy [turnstile data](http://web.mta.info/developers/turnstile.html).
+[^5]: Like NYC's infamously messy [turnstile data](http://web.mta.info/developers/turnstile.html).
 I don't claim to know precisely how this dataset is created, but many of the specific challenges it contains are highly relevant.

-[^5]: As Angela Bass so aptly [writes](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4): "Data isn't ground truth.
+[^6]: As Angela Bass so aptly [writes](https://medium.com/@angebassa/data-alone-isnt-ground-truth-9e733079dfd4): "Data isn't ground truth.
 Data are artifacts of systems."

-[^6]: Of course, this isn't the only potential type of issue in data collection.
+[^7]: Of course, this isn't the only potential type of issue in data collection.
 While *instrumentation* often leads to these definitional challenges, other types of data collection like *sensors* can have other types of challenges like systematically failing to capture certain observations.
 Consider, for example, bus ridership data collected as riders scan their pass upon entering.
 If students can ride free by showing the driver their student ID, these observations may be systemically not recorded.
 Again, relying on an *operational* system could lead *analytics* uses astray (like failing to account for peak usage times for this demographic.)

-[^7]: Of course, this concern could be somewhat easily allayed if they then checked a timestamp field, but such a field might not exists or might not have been used for validation since its harder to anticipate the appropriate maximum timestamp than it is the maximum date.
+[^8]: Of course, this concern could be somewhat easily allayed if they then checked a timestamp field, but such a field might not exists or might not have been used for validation since its harder to anticipate the appropriate maximum timestamp than it is the maximum date.